ElevenLabs vs Vapi vs Retell — Voice AI Platform Comparison 2026

 What we ship at Ikki in 2026

 This stack gives us the best voice quality, full control over agent behavior, and predictable scaling costs.
-We've shipped this for Maideo and other production deployments.
+We've shipped variants of it across multiple production deployments.

 When to use each platform